VEckardt/IntegrityChartStarter/README.md

 ## Configuration

 Define a custom property on type level.
-Set the Export Configurations to the once you usually select in the Gateway.
+Set the Chart Configurations to the once you would like to display to the user.
 ```
 Name:  Chart.Configurations
 Value: <ChartName1>,<ChartName2>,<ChartName3>